 If you're making wings ahead and need to keep your chicken wings crispy place them on a wire rack set in a rimmed baking sheet and place them in a 200ºF oven.

-The seasoning you use will greatly impact the flavor of the wings and can be way too salty.
+The seasoning you use will greatly impact the flavor of the wings and some can be way too salty.
 I use Lawry's brand lemon pepper seasoning.
-There are tons of options and many salt free varieties as well, so i recommend sampling a few before making these wings to find your favorite.
+There are tons of options and salt-free varieties as well, so I recommend sampling a few before making these wings to find your favorite.